U.S. Marine Corps War Memorial (Washington DC).

 Credit: Mr.TinDC, flickr.

 Just like our national parks, national monuments and other wildlands, sites that honor veterans rely on Congress for funding so that they can pay for staffing and maintenance.
-The Land and Water Conservation Fund, which was temporarily reauthorized in late 2015, has helped protect many of these places, and can continue that mission if it is permanently reauthorized.
+The Land and Water Conservation Fund, which is due to expire later this year and is being targeted by the Trump administration and other politicians, has helped protect many of these places, and can continue that mission if it is permanently reauthorized.
 So keep this in mind: When we ask lawmakers to fund conservation, we’re also asking them to keep our war memorials and other historic spots in good shape to continue learning from them and honoring those who sacrificed for our nation.

 Here are just a few of the memorials and other sites that honor veterans on our public lands (It is likely that memorials to the wars in Iraq and Afghanistan will eventually be added to the National Mall in Washington, DC, as well).